Inspired by you, and your many moments lived.

 Kinn® uses recycled 14k gold whenever possible.
 Created from existing jewelry, industrial metals, or electronic components, it’s then refined back to its purest elements, making it equal in quality to newly mined metals.

 Our gemstones are conflict-free and fair trade, and our diamonds adhere to The Kimberly Process.
-We individually hand-select only our suppliers’ most honest and ethical stones rather than selling a limited on-hand inventory.
+We individually select honest and ethical stones from suppliers, rather than mass purchasing and producing.

 A Circular Mindset